Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Character limit for each height: 9
 			// --
 			// Minimum value for each height: 0.0 (OFF)
-			// Maximum value for each height: 1.0 (None)
+			// Maximum value for each height: 999999.0 (Highest)
 			// --
 			// 1st number = Height for killers.
 			// 2nd number = Height for assistants.